-Limitations of Smoke/Heat Alarms
+Limitations of Smoke Alarms

-Smoke/Heat Alarms have significantly helped to reduce the number of fire fatalities in countries where they are widely installed.
+Smoke Alarms have significantly helped to reduce the number of fire fatalities in countries where they are widely installed.
 However independent authorities have stated that they may be ineffective in some circumstances.
 There are a number of reasons for this:

-• Smoke/Heat Alarms will not work if the batteries are depleted or if they are not connected.
-Test regularly and replace the entire Alarm when it fails to operate.

-• Smoke/Heat Alarms will not detect fire if sufficient smoke or heat does not reach the Alarm.
-Smoke/Heat may be prevented from reaching the Alarm if the fire is too far away, for example, if the fire is on another floor, behind a closed door, in a chimney, in a wall cavity, or if the prevailing air draughts carry the smoke or heat away.
-Installing

-Smoke/Heat Alarms on both sides of closed doors and installing more than one Alarm as recommended in this leaflet very significantly improve the probability of early detection.
+- Smoke Alarms will not work if the batteries are depleted or if they are not connected.
+Test regularly and replace the entire Alarm when it fails to operate. - Smoke Alarms will not detect fire if sufficient smoke or heat does not reach the Alarm.
+Smoke may be prevented from reaching the Alarm if the fire is too far away, for example, if the fire is on another floor, behind a closed door, in a chimney, in a wall cavity, or if the prevailing air draughts carry the smoke or heat away.
+Installing Smoke Alarms on both sides of closed doors and installing more than one Alarm as recommended in this leaflet very significantly improve the probability of early detection.

-• The Smoke/Heat Alarm may not be heard.

-• RadioLINK may not work due to interference or due to the signal being blocked by furniture, renovations etc.

-• A Smoke/Heat Alarm may not wake a person who has taken drugs or alcohol.

-• The Alarms may not detect every type of fire to give sufficient early warning.
-They are particularly ineffective with: fires caused by smoking in bed, escaping gas, violent explosions, poor storage of flammable rags and/or liquids, (for example petrol, paint, spirits etc), overloaded electrical circuits, arson, children playing with matches.

-• Smoke/Heat Alarms don't last indefinitely.
+- The Smoke Alarm may not be heard. - RadioLINK may not work due to interference or due to the signal being blocked by furniture, renovations etc. - A Smoke Alarm may not wake a person who has taken drugs or alcohol. - The Alarms may not detect every type of fire to give sufficient early warning.
+They are particularly ineffective with: fires caused by smoking in bed, escaping gas, violent explosions, poor storage of flammable rags and/or liquids, (for example petrol, paint, spirits etc), overloaded electrical circuits, arson, children playing with matches. - Smoke Alarms don't last indefinitely.
 We recommend replacement after 10 years as a precaution.

-8. RadioLINK Accessories
+8. RadioLINK Module

-Ei605MRF RadioLINK Interconnect module for the 9V Replaceable Battery models.
-It plugs into the rear of the Alarm.
-This ensures that when one Alarm senses fire, all units sound to give an alarm through-out the house - (see Table 1).
+The RadioLINK Interconnect module plugs into the rear of the Alarm.
+This ensures that when one Alarm senses fire, all Alarms sound through-out the house.